MLeidel/GptGUI/README.md

 The options are stored in a plain text file called _gptgui.ini_.
 If you prefer you could change the settings with a text editor.

-The height of the query text area (top frame) can be lengthened
-or shortened by accessing the right-click menu.

 ![input box](images/gptopts.png "GptGUI options window")